-During 2018/19 we are focused on delivering four main projects: electronic maternity records, electronic personal health records, digital maturity and a digital toolset to help offer trusted and reliable sources of maternity information for women.
+During 2018/19 we are focused on delivering four main projects: interoperable maternity records, women’s digital care records, digital maturity and a digital toolset to help offer trusted and reliable sources of maternity information for women.

-The first step of this project is to create a professionally agreed standard for maternity records.
+The first phase of this project is to create a professionally agreed standard for maternity records.
 This will enable all maternity clinical systems to consistently capture information and ‘speak the same language’.

-The second step is interoperability development, which will allow maternity record information sharing between local maternity systems, professionals and with women.
+The third phase is interoperability development, which will allow maternity record information sharing between local maternity systems, professionals and with women.
 This will ensure the electronic maternity records are accessible at the point of care.
 It will support continuity of care and safer care for women and their babies.
 Electronic maternity records that can be shared will reduce the amount of paper used across the service.

 - health records